Physics-Dude/ArAdLo/README.md

 ArAdLo is a highly configurable atmospheric data logging sketch that lets you use any ATmega328-family Arduino (or larger) to interface with, and log data from a slew of both analog and digital I2C sensors.

-The project is currently focused for multicopter ("drone") use in climate modelling and mapping by logging geo-specific atmospheric data to a CSV file on an SD card from the following sensors:
+The project is currently focused for multicopter ("drone") use in climate modelling and mapping by logging geo-specific atmospheric data to a CSV file on an SD card from, for example, the following sensors:
 - AM2315 Temperature/Humidity Sensor
 - MLX90614 Infrared Temperature Sensor
 - SI1145 UV Index / IR / Visible Light sensor